aspose-cells/Aspose.Cells-Doc-md/french/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.fr.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Instancier une instance de licence et définir le fichier de licence
+ //Instantiate an instance of license and set the license file

-//par son chemin
+//through its path

 Aspose.Cells.License license = new Aspose.Cells.License();

-licence.SetLicense("Aspose.Total.lic");
+license.SetLicense("Aspose.Total.lic");

-// Spécifiez le chemin du fichier Excel du modèle.
+//Specify the template excel file path.

-string myPath = "Book1.xls" ;
+string myPath = "Book1.xls";

-// Instancier un nouveau classeur.
+//Instantiate a new Workbook.

-//Ouvre le fichier excel.
+//Open the excel file.

-Classeur classeur = nouveau classeur (myPath);
+Workbook workbook = new Workbook(myPath);

-// Déclare un objet Worksheet.
+//Declare a Worksheet object.

-Feuille de travail newWorksheet;
+Worksheet newWorksheet;

-//Ajouter 5 nouvelles feuilles de calcul au classeur et remplir quelques données
+//Add 5 new worksheets to the workbook and fill some data

-//dans les cellules.
+//into the cells.

- pour (int je = 0; je< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.